 Researchers have found that a large number of households in the United States are living their lives from paycheck to paycheck.
 They have little or no savings and rely heavily on the influx of cash on paydays to make ends meet.
-The Brookings Institution reported in April 2014 that 38 million American families or nearly one-third of US households, are living paycheck to paycheck.
+The BankRate.com Financial Security Index reported in May 2019 that 28 percent of American families have no emergency savings and are living paycheck to paycheck.
 For most of these families, though, a few changes and some attention to detail could help them break the cycle of living paycheck to paycheck.

 Problems with living paycheck to paycheck

-A wide range of financial and emotional consequences result from depending on each and every paycheck for essentials.
+A wide range of financial and emotional consequences result from depending on every paycheck for essentials.
 These include:

 - No money is saved to handle emergencies